bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/security.md

-difficulty is scaled differently from Bitcoin and allows for much lower hashing rates; while a modern CPU can run SHA2/SHA3 at many thousands of hashes per second, it can only perform one or two Argon2 hashes per second because of the increase complexity of the Algorithm.
+difficulty is scaled differently from Bitcoin and allows for much lower hashing rates; while a modern CPU can run SHA2/SHA3 at many thousands of hashes per second, it can only perform one or two Argon2 hashes per second because of the increase complexity of the algorithm.
 The nonce is used by the hashing program to adjust the header to find a hash that meets the difficulty.